Get App

 The number 108 holds special religious significance in Hinduism and is incorporated into many rituals and practices.

-Mala beads, used for prayer and meditation, typically contain 108 beads.
-As you chant and run your fingers over each bead, it is meant to help focus your mind and concentration.
 Moreover, the Mukhya Shivaganas (attendants of Shiva) are 108 in number, and hence, Shaiva religions, particularly Lingayats, use malas of 108 beads.
-At the same time, in Gaudiya Vaishnavism, Lord Krishna in Brindavan had 108 main followers known as gopis.
+Also, in Gaudiya Vaishnavism, Lord Krishna in Brindavan had 108 main followers known as Gopis.

 2. Reciting Mantras

-Many Hindus recite a mantra, like the Hare Krishna Maha-mantra (हरे कृष्ण हरे कृष्ण कृष्ण कृष्ण हरे हरे । हरे राम हरे राम राम राम हरे हरे ।), 108 times during prayer or meditation.
-This repetition is thought to bring one closer to the divine and help achieve a meditative state.
-The mantra is usually recited using mala prayer beads to keep count.
+Many Hindus recite a mantra, like the Hare Krishna Maha-mantra, 108 times during prayer or meditation.
+This repetition brings one closer to the divine and helps achieve a meditative state.
+Devotees recite this mantra using mala with 108 prayer beads to keep count.

 3. Parikrama

-At Hindu temples, devotees will sometimes perform parikrama, circumambulating the inner sanctum 108 times.
-This is meant as a sign of devotion and reverence to the deity.
-Taking 108 rounds in temple is considered highly auspicious for this purpose.
+Number 108 in Hinduism is auspicious because devotees perform parikrama, moving clockwise around the temple in the inner sanctum 108 times.
+This is a sign of devotion and reverence to the deity and is highly auspicious.

 Some Hindu fasts and festivals incorporate 108 into their rituals.
-For example, during the nine-day Navratri festival, some devotees will prepare 108 food offerings to the Goddess Durga.
+For example, devotees will prepare 108 food offerings (bhog) to the Goddess Durga during the nine-day Navratri festival.
 At Holi, people make bonfires in a havan kund, a fire pit that is often 108 cubic feet, to celebrate the triumph of good over evil.

 1. Why is 108 sacred?

-In Hinduism, 108 is considered a holy number that represents spiritual completion and wholeness.
-There are said to be 108 energy lines converging to form the heart chakra.
+Number 108 in Hinduism is a holy number representing spiritual completion and wholeness.
+There are 108 energy lines converging to form the heart chakra.
+Also, 108 is known as the Harshad Number, where “Harsha” means joy and “Da” means give, translating to joy giver.

 2. What is the meaning of 108 beads on a mala?